-6.1 Null Hypothesis Significant Testing
+6 Null Hypothesis Significant Testing

-6.2 p-values
+6.1 p-values

 \(p(x)\) which would indicate the probability of \(x\).

-Additionally, I could use the notation:
+Additionally, I could use the notation for a conditional probability:

 \(p(x|y)\) which would indicate the probability of \(x\), given \(y\).

-For example, what if I provided more details in the previous coin example: I say now that the coin is not a fair coin.
-Well, the original probability will only hold if the coin is fair.
+For example, what if I provided more details in the previous coin-flipping example?
+The coin is not a fair coin.
+Well, the original probability will only be our best guess if the coin is fair.
 That is, p(heads|fair coin) = .5.
 However, with the new information, p(heads|unfair coin)\(\neq\).5.
+Perhaps our coin is biased to land on heads more often than tails.
+Thus, we would expect that \(p(heads)>.5\).

-Reserve probabilities are not equal.
-That is, \(p(x|y)\neq p(y|x)\).
-Consider the following: what is the probability that someone is Canadian, given that they are the prime minister of Canada: p(Canadian|Prime Minister)?
 Do you think this is equal to the probability that someone is the Prime Minister of Canada, given that they are Canadian: p(Prime Minister|Canadian)?
 I would argue that the former is \(p=1.00\), while the later is not.
 In fact, the later can be calculated.
 Given there are about \(38,000,000\) Canadians, and there is only one current Prime Minister, than the probability that someone is Prime Minister, given that they are Canadian p(Prime Minister|Canadian)=\(\frac{1}{38,000,000}\)=.0000000263.
 So:

 • p(Canadian|Prime Minister) = 1.00